 On the backside, we had to refute Waldman’s position.
 Our job was to construct another introduction paragraph that represents the counterargument using a series of new statistics that would support the opposite position.
 I was dumbfounded.
 When I teach rhetoric, I always model for my students the point-counterpoint structure.
 But, in my experience, students tend to be dismissive, or even contemptuous, when addressing the other side of a debate.
 Using Vanderploeg’s method, students must confront the other side in their writing.
 I had never seen a teaching strategy that was so effective in guiding students to be empathetic of the opposition.

 As we were leaving the training, I asked both Irene and Jordan their reaction to Vanderploeg’s approach.
 Irene was credulous, “Of course it works.
 Using a mentor text is just another form of a template.”
 Then, I asked Jordan for his reaction.
 He glared at Irene and said, “I am still dubious of using templates to teach writing.”
 But conceded, “If the Common Core forces our students to examine the craft of writing from artists like E.B.
 White or Virginia Woolf, consider me intrigued.”

 I believe an English teacher should be the best writer in the classroom.
 This is one of the many reasons I am a blogger.

-I live in a suburb South of Seattle with my wife and my two lovely daughters.
-When I am not teaching or writing, you will find me bicycling, reading, podcasting, and watching episodes of "Sherlock."
+I live in the greater Seattle area with my wife and my two lovely daughters.
+When I am not teaching or writing, you will find me bicycling or listening to live jazz.